How Can Therapy Worksheets Benefit Your Mental Well-Being?

 How completing worksheets can benefit your mental health

-Therapy worksheets serve a purpose, helping release you from the trap in which mental health problems lock you.
 Mental health disorders like anxiety and depression involve, in part, dealing with negative thoughts and intense emotions.
-By completing worksheets, you begin to do something about your unhelpful thoughts.
+By completing worksheets, you begin to do something about your unhelpful thoughts and start to separate thoughts from your internalized view of self.
 You learn to recognize them and can address them.
-Moreover, you are able to make realistic plans for moving past them.
+Moreover, you can make realistic plans for moving past them.

 For example, when you complete depression or anxiety worksheets, you get very specific with symptoms, emotions, thoughts, goals, and values.
 It’s different from expressive writing or open-ended journaling because worksheets target specific things.

-They help you:
+Mental health worksheets help you:

 - Recognize your symptoms